Agriculture - Uganda

 Period: 1 year (start January 2024)

-Costs: CHF 450,000 from Switzerland ForAfrica (CHF 590,022 total costs)
+Costs: CHF 450,000 from Schweizd ForAfrika (CHF 590,022 total costs)

 “The services of the SMART Centers give farmers direct access to all the agricultural inputs they need.
 At the same time, their agricultural skills are improved in order to generate income and secure their livelihoods. […] Work opportunities are provided for women as well as men and young people.
-The centers will promote the processing and packaging of agricultural products such as rice, cassava and maize and ultimately serve as a market center for their sale.” – Fred Mutenyo, Director of Uganda ForAfrica
+The centers will promote the processing and packaging of agricultural products such as rice, cassava and maize and ultimately serve as a market center for their sale.” – Fred Mutenyo, Director of Uganda ForAfrika

 The situation – Refugees from South Sudan and Congo

-Hundreds of thousands of refugees from South Sudan or Congo are forced to leave their homes due to violent conflicts.
+Hundreds of thousands of refugees from South Sudan or Congo are forced to abandon their homes due to violent conflicts.
 80% of the refugees are women and children and many of them are fleeing to Uganda.
 Once there, however, they lack any basis for a life of independence.

-SMART project
+SMART Center: A holistic project

-In return for the support they receive, the participants pay a small percentage of their profits back to the SMART Centers as growing entrepreneurs.
-As a result, they become self-sustaining and can help many more people from the community to become independent in the long term and promote healthy economic growth in the region.
+This enables them to become self-sufficient and help many more people in the community to become independent in the long term and promote healthy economic growth in the region.

 The following goals are pursued with SMART: